fradinni/nodejs-statsd-mysql-backend/README.md

 * sets

-## Customize MySQL Backend Database
+## Customizing MySQL Backend Database ##

-If you want to change where statsd datas are stored just follow the guide :)
+If you want to change the table name or structure to suit your particular needs, just follow the guide :)

 By default database tables are defined like that :
 ````js